 All Martyn’s books are available to purchase online at www.OOTBShop.co.uk.

-Closer to home, all of Whitefriars waste is either recycled or used to generate energy.
+All of Whitefriars waste is either recycled or used to generate energy.
 No waste goes to landfill.
-Other recent environmental initiatives include the installation of low energy lighting systems in service corridors and the siting of a clothes recycling facility in the car park.
-Whitefriars has also installed over 200 solar panels on the shop roofs to generate electricity.
+Other environmental initiatives include the installation of low energy lighting systems in service corridors plus Whitefriars has also installed over 200 solar panels on the shop roofs to generate electricity.